ClemsonFall2021ME8930IntroRobotics-HRI/Ch10_MobileRobotNavigationSystem/README.md

 ## Simulation

 Our simulation setup is fairly straightforward.
-We drop multiple simple shapes into the plane with the robot and give them the detectable and collidable properties.
-This allows them to be detected by the lidar sensor.
+We drop multiple simple shapes into the plane with the robot using the "Add > Primative Shape" directive and give them the detectable and collidable properties which can be found in the "Dynamic Properties Tab" when you double click on a given primative shape in the hierarchy.
+This allows the shapes to be detected by the lidar sensor.
 We use a predefined mobile robot built into copelliasim and add a lidar sensor to it by placing it within the hierarchy of the mobile robot.

 ![Hierarchy](Images/Mobile_Robot_Hierarchy.PNG)